 That makes you someone I’d like to hang out with and get to know better.

 I don’t have your number so feel free to give me a call!

 This card raised a few questions.
 1) How many of these does he carry with him?
 2) Did it cost extra to have them printed in color?
 3) If a single girl only meets one of his criteria, does he cross out the second, third, and fourth adjectives?
 I bet if I called him, he would answer all of my questions.
 I still carry the card in my wallet as a reminder to always speed date with a buddy.

 C2E2 did not yield a love connection for me, at least not this year.
+Perhaps I would have better luck at the Cityswoon speed dating events in Chicago.
 Still, at the end of the day, I could say I met the man of my dreams.

 *All names (with the exception of Timothy Omundson) have been changed to protect the innocent.